karina6188/Lab03-SystemIO/README.md

 1.11: Add conditions to break out from the while loop once all the characters are guessed. - 2019 Oct 20

 1.12: Add summary comments, try and catch blocks, and checks or any bugs. - 2019 Oct 20

+1.13: Add unit testing and pass all the tests.
+The program is completed. - 2019 Oct 20